rthennan/ZerodhaWebsocket/README.md

    - nifty500Updater ensures all new Nifty500 instruments are added to the ticker automatically
    - Removes maintenance activities that were earlier required for maintaining the latest Nifty 500 Instrument and trading holiday list

+### Raise Issues:
+I try to catch up with breaking changes from Zerodha or NSE as soon as possible, as I use the same code daily, and it would also fail.
+However, my updates weren't fast enough on subtle changes on a few occasions.
+For example, I failed to notice the expiry date changes in BankNifty (Thur to Wed) for almost a month in September 2023.
+So, if you use this project and come across some change in NSE or Zerodha that might affect the data acquisition in any way, do not hesitate to create an issue in this repo.
+I'll address it if applicable or let you know if it is irrelevant.
 Feel free to [contact me](https://www.linkedin.com/in/rthennan) for any questions.